 1. Managed services

 This year, a major trend in the channel market has been to offer managed services to customers.
-Network admins and engineers are finding that with new threats to the network such as the rise of mobile devices in the
+Network admins and engineers are finding that with new threats to the network such as the rise of mobile devices in the enterprise, they cannot fully do their day-to-day jobs while simultaneously manage the network.

 So, customers are turning to partners to help them manage and monitor their network through dynamic service offerings.
 These managed services -- which in various cases are both on-premises and remote -- allow customers to focus on their jobs while partners monitor the network for general activity, intrusion detection, devices trying to access the network and more.
 Whether managed services are focusing on one or all of these issues, partners are able to get a full view of the network and rectify any problems that may occur without disrupting the network and the daily workflow of the customer.